Are Restraining Orders Public Record?(4 Most Common Types Explained)

 What Are Restraining Orders?

-The individual receiving protection is the protected person, and the other party involved is referred to as the restrained person.
+The protected person is the one receiving protection.
+The other party is the restrained person.
 Violating a restraining order is considered a criminal offense.

 A restraining order is also frequently referred to as:

-Some states mandate that a permanent restraining order requires the abuser to surrender their firearms to either law enforcement or an approved gun store.
+Some states need a permanent restraining order.
+This order makes the abuser give up their guns to law enforcement or a licensed gun store.

 This is a critical layer of protection for abuse victims and helps ensure they stay safe.

-Nonetheless, a temporary restraining order that never becomes a long-term measure would only be visible to law enforcement officers.
+A temporary restraining order that never becomes permanent would only be visible to law enforcement.

-That's where our criminal defense expertise comes in - we will present your case effectively and do everything possible to get the best result.
+That's where our criminal defense expertise comes in.
+We will present your case well and do all we can to get the best result.

 Types Of Restraining OrdersA lawyer holding paperwork in an office

 It is vital to remember that the longevity of a restraining order depends on its type.
-There are two main types of restraining orders – temporary ex parte orders and final orders – and various sub-categories beneath them.
+There are two main types of restraining orders: temporary ex parte orders and final orders.
+There are also various sub-categories of each.

 For example, temporary restraints may remain in effect until an official court hearing.
-In contrast, permanent restrictions continue indefinitely or for a specified period determined by the courts.
+In contrast, permanent restrictions last indefinitely or for a time set by the courts.
 There are four types of restraining orders:

 1. Domestic Violence Restraining Order